CshlSiepelLab/DENR/README.md

 **Technical Note 2:** Given that the TSS predictor misses some active TSS with abnormal polymerase density patterns there is an additional heuristic that looks for unexplainable high density polymerase regions.
-It does this by calculating and upstream polymerase ratio (UPR) using the regions indicated in the schematic below:
+It does this by calculating an upstream polymerase ratio (UPR) using the regions indicated in the schematic below:

 <p align="center">
   <img src="man/figures/upstream_polymerase_ratio.png" width="600" />
 </p>

-If the UPR of a transcript *t* is greater than or equal to 10, and there are no other active transcripts within 5Kb upstream or 6Kb downstream of the TSS of *t*, then *t* is allowed to be active during the fitting step.
+If the UPR of an isoform *t* is greater than or equal to 5, and there are no other active isoforms within 5Kb upstream or 6Kb downstream of the TSS of *t*, then isoform *t* is eligible to be assigned a non-zero weight during the fitting step.

 ### Optional: Shape profile
 It is know that polymerase density varies as the polymerase moves the body of the gene.